root-project/web/Primer/index.md

 `TGraphErrors` or `TH1F` will show up when a right-click is performed on the respective graphical representations.
-The menu items allow direct access to the members of the various classes, and you can even modify them, e.g. change colour and size of the axis ticks or labels, the function lines, marker types and so on.
+The menu items allow direct access to the members of the various classes, and you can even modify them, e.g. change color and size of the axis ticks or labels, the function lines, marker types and so on.
 Try it!

 {% include figure_image sect=2 fig=4